The Ultimate Garden Route Itinerary: Stops, Tips & More

 What Towns Are On The Garden Route?

-There is more than one way to experience the Garden Route.
-Since the route offers so many activities, outdoor adventures and amazing food experiences, there is lots to do in every town along the way.
-The beauty of the Garden Route is not about the destinations themselves but the adventures along the way
+There is more than one way to experience South Africa’s Garden Route.
+Since the route offers so many activities, there is lots to do in every town along the way.
+From tasting authentic South African cuisine to stopping by a private game reserve, the beauty of the Garden Route is not about the destinations themselves but the adventures along the way.

 If you are looking for the perfect Garden Route itinerary, we recommend reading up on all the Garden Route towns, highlighting activities and experiences you’re interested in, and building an itinerary around that.